 Topic 4: Investigating drug metabolism

 In this final topic, you’ll revisit some techniques from earlier in the module.
 You’ll be using online experiments to investigate how drug metabolism varies between individuals, using the example of a common painkiller.
-You’ll need to apply skills that you have developed throughout the module to make decisions about the design of your investigations in order to collect, analyse, interpret and report data to determine the relationship between a person’s genes and their ability to metabolise drugs.
+You’ll need to apply skills you have developed throughout the module to make decisions about the design of your investigations to collect, analyse, interpret and report data to determine the relationship between a person’s genes and their ability to metabolise drugs.

-As well as studying key investigative skills and techniques related to biology and chemistry, you’ll also develop your skills for further study of biology and chemistry including:
+As well as studying key investigative skills and techniques related to biology and chemistry, you’ll also develop your skills for further study of biology and chemistry, including:

 The School of Life, Health and Chemical Sciences offers optional laboratory schools in Milton Keynes at an additional cost.
 Laboratory schools are not part of this module but may be of interest if you wish to gain relevant hands-on laboratory experience.